ftonneau/texture.kak/README.md

 - the first argument, `VARIANT`, must be either `light` or `dark`, depending on the type of terminal background you want to use.

 - the second argument, `WIDTH`, must be an integer from 1 to 8.
-A larger integer value corresponds to a wider/thicker logo shape.
+A larger integer value corresponds to a wider logo shape.
 You should probably try a few values and pick the one that gives better results (meaning, a logo that looks **approximately square** in your terminal with your chosen font).

 ## Note